 In recent years, hunting of the European turtledove and the quail, including the use of sound machines that facilitate hunting, was temporarily banned by the Ministry for the Protection of Nature.
 This ban was extended in the summer of 2021 for a further three years.

-A real, long-term solution will come only after we completely ban hunting for fun, which is falsely called “recreational”.
-In parallel, we must ensure that criminal hunters will not be able to escape punishment and will be given heavy fines.
+A real, long-term solution will come only after we completely ban hunting for “fun”, which is falsely called a “recreational” sport.
+Alongside this, we must ensure that criminal hunters will no longer be able to escape punishment and will be given heavy fines.

 More Campaigns